hanishkvc/prgs-sdr-kspecanal/README.rst

 along with timestamp and then at a later date or time, we can playback this capture.

+NOTE: By reducing the fftSize to 1024 or 512 or so, you can speed up the interval at which fft results are captured.
+At same time these results will have lesser freq resolution, as there will be fewer freq fft bins, but that may be fine in many cases.
+If you use a non default fftSize, remember to specify the same for both save and play runs.

 The program supports the following commandline arguments to support this.

 zeroSpanSave zeroSpanSaveFile <FileToSaveTo>